✓ Personalised nutrition and exercise plan

 Non-surgical weight loss procedures can be highly effective.
 Start by adopting a healthy eating plan with balanced nutrition and portion control.
 Engaging in regular physical activity, including both cardiovascular exercises and strength training, can help you achieve and maintain and healthy weight.

-Plus modifying behaviours, such as practising mindful eating and seeking support from weight loss programs, might just give you that extra little push you need to start dropping the pounds.
+Plus modifying behaviours, such as practising mindful eating and seeking support from weight loss programs, might just give you that extra little push you need to start losing weight.

 Consulting healthcare professionals can provide personalised guidance, ensuring safe and effective weight loss strategies tailored to your needs.
 By combining these approaches, you can achieve sustainable results and improve your overall well-being.

-Feel like you need an extra helping hand shedding some pounds, but are looking for something more holistic than surgery?
-Juniper’s Weight Reset Program provides comprehensive weight loss support, including access to clinically proven treatments (if eligible), dietitians, health coaches, and a community of like-minded women.
+Feel like you need an extra helping hand, but are looking for something more holistic than surgery?
+Juniper’s Weight Reset Program provides comprehensive weight loss support — get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

 With plans tailored just for you, Juniper can help you lose weight for good.